 The Kigali hub is among other hubs being planned in Brazil, China and the United Arab Emirates, according to a report of the global working group on big data for official statistics released by the United Nations Economic and Social Council’s Statistical Commission in December.

 The regional hub in Rwanda “would support capacity development in the area of big data for official statistics for Africa, in collaboration with international and regional agencies,” the report adds.

 Chinganya says that in Africa the biggest challenge of data science is the lack of capacity and appropriate infrastructure required to aid big data initiatives, and inadequate investment.

 Across the global platform, Chinganya explains, many data sources will be openly shared.
 Mechanisms will also be developed to enable selective data sharing between the different hubs, he says.

 The repository will allow computer systems to exchange and use information and access will be based on different levels of provisions of rights to data from the Economic Commission for Africa database, according to Chinganya.
 Data will be collected based on the UN fundamental principles of official statistics that protects civil liberties.

 No budget has been set as yet, says Murangwa, adding that some of the hub’s operational and maintenance costs are expected to come from projects and training activities.
-Jean-Paul van Belle, director of the Centre for Information Technology and National Development in Africa, at the University of Cape Town, South Africa, says that the creation of a big data hub is important for Africa.

 “Much of big data about Africans is currently sitting with Californian companies (Google and Facebook).
 An African hub, where we can hopefully get corporate organisations and governments to give access to big datasets for the social good and development or innovation, would be amazing,” van Belle explains, adding that the likely success of the hub would come from combining datasets from different sources.